Manuel Lezama Leguizamón Sagarminaga: Entrepreneur

 Lezama engaged in numerous other initiatives.
-He was among stakeholders of La Robla, a new railway line that linked Bilbao with León and Palencia; since the mid-1890s during at least 20 years he was sitting in the executive board of the company.
+He was among stakeholders of La Robla, a new railway line that linked Bilbao with León and Palencia; Since the mid-1890s, during at least 20 years he was sitting in the executive board of the company.
 In the 1910s, he was involved in engineering projects related to regulation of the Nervion River, vital for iron ore transportation and exploitation.
 He held a seat in Consejo de Administracion of Banco de Comercio de Bilbao and in line with the rotating presidency scheme, periodically presided over this body, e.g. in 1899.
-At least since the 1910s he was in executive of Banco de Bilbao an held its rotating presidency during numerous periods between 1915 and 1924.
+At least since the 1910s he was executive of Banco de Bilbao an held its rotating presidency during numerous periods between 1915 and 1924.
 He also engaged in Sociedad Hispano-Portugesa de Transportes Eléctricos.
 Lezama was one of the co-founders and one of 12 members of the executive council, and in Martiartu S.A., a maritime shipping enterprise.
 The Lezamas invested also in construction works in Canada.

-The Lezama Leguizamóns are not counted among the very top elite of Biscay industrial tycoons formed by the Ybarra, Martínez Rivas, Chávarri, Sota and Echevarrieta families; however, they are listed as members of the emergent Basque oligarchy; their name repeatedly appears in history of Biscay industrialization and their companies are listed among the most important in Bilbao in the first decades of the 20th century.
+The Lezama Leguizamóns are not counted among the very top elite of Biscay industrial tycoons formed by the Ybarra, Martínez Rivas, Chávarri, Sota and Echevarrieta families; however, they are listed as members of the emergent Basque oligarchy; their name repeatedly appears in the history of Biscay industrialization and their companies are listed among the most important in Bilbao in the first decades of the 20th century.
 Their wealth and position was demonstrated by Casa Lezama-Leguizamón in downtown Bilbao, which was home to numerous corporate and other institutions.
-It is considered an iconic example of Biscay architecture that was made possible by fortunes of the new industrial and financial oligarchy.
+It is considered an iconic example of Biscay architecture that was made possible by the fortunes of the new industrial and financial oligarchy.

 Consejal and diputado (1890s and 1900s)

 Lezama's paternal grandfather was a militant Liberal who vehemently opposed the Carlists, while his father did not engage in politics.
 Hence, it is unclear how Manuel and Luis got involved in the movement.
 There is no information on Lezama's political engagements during his youth; the first one known was the 1892 honeymoon trip, when the couple travelled to Venice to pay homage to Carlos VII.
 When running for the Bilbao city council in 1893 he stood as a Traditionalist candidate from the Old Town district and was comfortably elected; at least since 1894 he served as one of deputy-mayors.
-In the ayuntamiento Lezama was looking after the Bilbao Vieja area; he formed part of Comisión de Gobierno Interior and Comisión de Industrias, and was member of Junta Municipal de Estadística and Junta de las Salas-Cunas y Asilo de Huérfanos.
+In the ayuntamiento Lezama was looking after the Bilbao Vieja area; he formed part of Comisión de Gobierno Interior and Comisión de Industrias, and was a member of Junta Municipal de Estadística and Junta de las Salas-Cunas y Asilo de Huérfanos.
 His term as consejero and teniente de alcalde lasted 4 years and in 1897 he was already absent in municipal government, though it is not clear whether Lezama failed in elections or decided not to stand.